Azure/iotc-explorer/README.md

 ### Login

-Before you get going, you will want to have one of your IoT Central application administrators get a SAS token for you to use.
+Before you get going, you will want to have an administrator of your IoT Central application to get an access token for you to use.
+The administrator takes the following steps:
+- Go to **Administration/Access Tokens**.
+- Click **Generate**, and enter a Token name.
+- Click **Next**, and **copy the Token value**.
+> NOTE: The Token value will only be shown once, so it must be copied before closing the dialog.
+After closing the dialog, it will never be shown again.

 You can then use that token to log in to the CLI by running:

 ```sh